SirikS/kd-project/README.md

 # Knowlegde & Data Project

-A webpage that gives recommended recipes based on the ingredients you fill in.
+A webpage that gives recommended recipes based on the ingredients you have at home.
 This can also be filtered by the appliances you have.

 To run this program you have to install a couple of modules.
 1. `pip install flask`
 2. `pip install pandas`
-After this the programm can be run by typing `flask run` in the terminal.
+After this the program can be run by typing `flask run` in the terminal.

 The sparql query is automatically sent to 'http://localhost:7200/repositories/project', this can be changed in `app.py`.

-Voor ons zelf:
+# Voor ons zelf:

 Clone de pagina: `git clone https://github.com/SirikS/kd-project.git`